-From your HubSpot Dashboard, navigate to Contacts > Forms.
-Once there you can click on the name of a current form to edit it, or create a new form.
+In your HubSpot account, navigate to Marketing > Lead Capture > Forms.
+Click the name of an existing form or create a new one.

 Pre-populate fields with known values

 If a visitor has come to your site and filled out a form before and HubSpot was able to capture their cookie information, this option will allow you to pre-populate information into your form fields the next time they visit and go to fill out a form.